-If your business/investment use of the automobile is less than 100%, you must reduce the maximum deduction amount by multiplying the maximum amount by the percentage of business/investment use determined on an annual basis during the tax year.
+If your business/investment use of the automobile is less than 100%, you must reduce the maximum CAUTION deduction amount by multiplying the maximum amount by the percentage of business/investment use determined on an annual basis during the tax year.

-If you have a short tax year, you must reduce the maximum deduction amount by multiplying the maximum amount by a fraction.
-The numerator of the fraction is the number of months and partial months in the short tax year and the denominator is 12.
+If you have a short tax year, you must reduce the maximum deduction amount by multiplying the CAUTION maximum amount by a fraction.
+The numerator of the fraction is the number of months and partial months in

 Example.
-On April 15, 2015, Virginia Hart bought and placed in service a new car for \$14,500.
+On April 15, 2018, Virginia Hart bought and placed in service a new car for \$14,500.
 She used the car only in her business.
 She files her tax return based on the calendar year.
-She does not elect a section 179 deduction and elected not to claim any special depreciation allow-ance for the car.
+She does not elect a section 179 deduction and elected not to claim any special depreciation allowance for the 5-year property.
 Under MACRS, a car is 5-year property.
 Since she placed her car in service on April 15 and used it only for business, she uses the percentages in Table A-1 to figure her MACRS depreciation on the car.
-Virginia multiplies the \$14,500 unadjusted basis of her car by 0.20 to get her MACRS depreciation of \$2,900 for 2015.
-This \$2,900 is below the maximum depreciation deduction of \$3,160 for passenger automobiles placed in service in 2015.
+Virginia multiplies the \$14,500 unadjusted basis of her car by 0.20 to get her MACRS depreciation of \$2,900 for 2018.
+This \$2,900 is below the maximum depreciation deduction of \$3,160 for passenger automobiles placed in service in 2018.
 She can deduct the full \$2,900.